 - Diabetes management, including management of the commonly misdiagnosed and poorly treated, Latent Autoimmune Diabetes in Adults (LADA, also known as Type 1.5 diabetes).

 - Balancing and supplementing vegan, vegetarian and flexitarian diets.

 - Managing and treating disorders of the gut including FODMAP intolerance (one cause of irritable bowel syndrome), gut bacterial dysbiosis and coeliac disease.

 - Maintaining physical and mental function in ageing.

-Sarah is an empathic and non-judgmental practitioner and will help with flexible suggestions based on your personal preferences, lifestyle and biological needs, to meet your health goals.
+Dietitian Sarah Gray is an empathic and non-judgmental practitioner and will help with flexible suggestions based on your personal preferences, lifestyle and biological needs, to meet your health goals.
 She is a HAES® (Health at Every Size) practitioner who focuses on the bigger picture of your health rather than just focusing on external (and inaccurate) measures of health.